-Suspect sought in theft of Portland victim's backpack, wedding ring
+Suspect arrested in theft of Portland victim's wedding ring, backpack

 Appeal for help

-Police are appealing for help in locating the other man suspected of stealing Best's backpack and wedding band.
+Portland police had appealed to the public for help in locating the suspect in the theft of Best's backpack and wedding band.

-It released surveillance video showing the man who allegedly stole the items departing from the train after the stabbings.
+The department released surveillance video showing the theft suspect departing from the train after the stabbings.

 In the video, he is carrying what authorities said is Best's black backpack in his right hand and another backpack in his left hand.